xendk/situs/README.txt

 Extending
 =========

-Situs is meant to be expanded upon, and the plan is to include a selection of useful add-ons.
+Situs can be extended with plugins that run before and/or after the build process.
 Currently there's only the git-check plugin (see below), but implementing a plugin is strait-forward:

 Plugins should implement hook_situs_plugin() which should return an array of plugins.
 This array is keyed on internal plugin name, and the